You are about to erase your work on this activity. Are you sure you want to do this?

 coordinates for the points where the tangent line to this limaçon is vertical.

-the vertical tangent lines, we seek points where the denominator of is equal to zero.
+vertical tangent lines, we seek points where the denominator of is equal to zero.
+To

-To start, we will convert to , and express the denominator as a quadratic expression
+start, we will convert to , and express the denominator as a quadratic expression in :

-Since this is a quadratic equation in the variable , we invoke the quadratic formula to
+quadratic equation in the variable .
+The quadratic formula gives that

-Now we can find cosine using either geometrically via the unit circle or algebraically
+Now we can find cosine either geometrically via the unit circle or algebraically with

 Pythagorean identity.
 When , then